 PH.
 D. Assistantship(s)

-Position Description: We are seeking a student to conduct research as part of a collaborative study to investigate several aspects of the migration ecology of shorebirds.
+Position Description: We are seeking a student to conduct research as part of a collaborative study to investigate several aspects of the spring migration ecology of shorebirds.
 Research questions will be related to understanding the importance of the Laguna Madre to migratory shorebirds, and specific questions will be developed collaboratively with successful applicant.
 This project will also be integrated into larger-scale shorebird research being conducted collaboratively throughout the mid-continent of North America (encompassing the spring migration period).

 Position Description: Selective harvest has the potential to affect the distribution of phenotypic traits in wild populations.
 In species of large mammals, managers have voiced concern about the potential for negative effects of harvest on population fitness, for instance by removal of males with large antlers or horns.
 Alternatively, management practices aimed at selective removal of individuals with undesirable phenotypes via culling are widely touted as a route to genetic improvement of antler size in populations of deer and other cervids.